SAP-samples/teched2025-XP260/exercises/ex3/ex3.2/README.md

 - **Result: ✅ The incident record is successfully updated without any access denial errors.**

 - **Action: Access the SAP Audit Log Viewer and Verify Detailed Logging**
-   - Log in to the SAP BTP Cockpit and navigate to the SAP Audit Log Viewer.
+   - Log in  with your user (e.g., XP260-0xx@education.cloud.sap)to the SAP BTP Cockpit and navigate to the SAP Audit Log Viewer.
    - Login with your user (e.g., XP260-0xx@education.cloud.sap)
    - Apply the following filters:
      - Event Type: data-modification